top of page

 Updated: Mar 29, 2021

 We deal routinely with spectra in illumination optics.
 We need to analyze LED spectra, compute color coordinates and color rendering values from spectra, integrate them, add spectra, multiply spectra with scalar weights and with other spectra (like transmission spectra), interpolate a given measured spectrum with non-equidistant wavelength values to a regular 1 nm array, and so on.
 In practice, this is tedious: spectra come in various formats, and the problem of dealing with two spectra als tabulated values which have two different sets of wavelengths is annoying.
 And while the various algorithms to compute things with spectra should not be rocket science, their implementation is sometimes tricky.
-Over the years, I settled on a bunch of Matlab routines I wrote to do all these chores for me, nice and easy.
+Over the years, I settled on a series of Matlab routines I wrote to do all these chores for me, nice and easy.
 And now, I'm making the code freely available.
 So, this open source Matlab library is designed to make dealing with spectra easy and transparent.
-It is compatible with GNU Octave, and with Matlab for Mac and Linux.
+It is partly compatible with GNU Octave, and should be fully compatible with Matlab for Mac and Linux.
 Available for free download on https://github.com/JuliusMuschaweck/JMO_Spectrum.

 In this library, a spectrum is a struct which